Racial pay gap in the United States: Wage Inequality by Race

+Women and Wage Inequality

+Minority women have been the backbone of the U.S. economy as workers and caregivers.
+During COVID, the U.S relied on minority women to provide essential worker services and keep the economy going, however also caused a lot of job losses within the group.
+Despite this, it has been shown that women of color still earn a lot less than white males and even minority men.
+This is largely attributed to the undervaluation that is given to work done by women and the many biases that come with that.

+In a research study conducted by economists Francine Blau and Lawrence Kahn, it was found that 62% of the wage gap is attributed to differences in types of industries employed in, differences in hours worked, and differences in years of experiences.
+However, the other 38% of the wage gap is mostly attributed to discrimination and biases against minority women.
+Occupational segregation has played a big part in driving minority women towards low-wage jobs such as service jobs like being cashiers, care jobs such as nursing assistants, and domestic work as maids and housekeepers.

+Minority women disproportionately shoulder responsibilities as primary caregivers and breadwinners for their family.
+Therefore, driving them to accept or choose jobs such as service and care industries that pay a lot less and have a lot less benefits simply because they are jobs that are readily available.
+These types of jobs are usually able to offer different shifts throughout the night and day, making it more accessible for these minority women to work part time in order to fulfill their obligations as caretakers in their own family, putting them at a financial disadvantage as well.

 Private vs. public sector employment

 The racial wage gap for blacks and whites has been observed to be lower in the public sector than the private sector.
 In a 2001 analysis, a $3.65 difference per hour was found between blacks and whites in the private sector, a 34 percent difference.
 In contrast, a smaller difference of $2.85 per hour was found in the public sector, a 21 percent difference.
 For the 23 percent of blacks that work in the public sector, evidence suggests that wages are based primary on individual qualifications, but for the 77 percent of blacks employed in the private sector, this assertion has not been found to be as valid.

 Additionally, a larger percentage of the wage gap was found to be accounted for by the human capital characteristics of educational attainment and potential years of experience in the public than private sector.
 Also, an effect encountered in the private sector in which black males have higher absolute wages as they increase in status but lower wages relative to whites of the same status, has not been found in the public sector.